nSucho/gapfilling_pertype/README.md

 1. readin_main.py
    -> Reads in every month of the year and checks it for gaps for every combination of 'AreaTypeCode', 'technology' and 'country'
    -> afterwards unifies the all months to one file
 2. gap_filling.py
+   -> reads in the yearly-file with the specified values and creates gaps in that file -> fills gaps with the different methods
    ->